kiwilan/php-archive/README.md

 ## Requirements

 -   PHP >= 8.1
--   Depends of archive type and features you want to use
+-   Depend of archive type and features you want to use

 |           Type            | Native |                                                                                       Dependency                                                                                       |
 | :-----------------------: | :----: | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: |